kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-3.md

 ```

 ### Getting A Quick Look At The Finished GPS Column
-The `gps` column looks as expected, and we can see, that its dtype is correct as well:
+The `gps` column looks as expected, and we can see that its dtype is correct as well:

 `Name: gps, dtype: object <class 'shapely.geometry.point.Point'>`